hyperledger/indy-node/design/anoncreds.md

 1. <b>Revocation</b>
     1. Verifier needs to be able to Verify that the credential is not revoked at the current time (the time when proof request is created).
-    1. Verifier needs to be able to Verify that the credential is not revoked at the given time (in the past).
+    1. Verifier needs to be able to Verify that the credential is not revoked at the given time (any time in the past).
 1. Querying
-    1. One needs to be able to get all CRED_DEFs created by the given Issuer.
+    1. One needs to be able to get all CRED_DEFs created by the given Issuer DID.
-    1. One needs to be able to get all SCHEMAs created by the given Issuer.
+    1. One needs to be able to get all SCHEMAs created by the given Issuer DID.
-    1. One needs to be able to get all SCHEMAs with the given name created by the given Issuer.
+    1. One needs to be able to get all SCHEMAs with the given name created by the given Issuer DID.
-    1. One needs to be able to get all SCHEMAs with the given name and version created by the given Issuer.
+    1. One needs to be able to get all SCHEMAs with the given name and version created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_DEFs created by the given Issuer.
+    1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_DEFs created by the given Issuer for the given CRED_DEF.
+    1. One needs to be able to get all REVOC_DEFs created by the given Issuer DID for the given CRED_DEF.

 ### Changes in Anoncreds Protocol

-* Each Credential must have a reserved mandatory attribute: Issuance time.
+* Each Credential must have a reserved mandatory attribute: `issuanceTime`.
     * It's set by the Issuer to specify the time of Issuance.
     * It's needed to fulfill Requirements 5.
 * This attribute can be considered as `m3` special attribute (`m1` is master secret, `m2` is credential context, `m3` is issuance time).
-* The issuance time can be disclosed in each proof.
+* The `issuanceTime` can be disclosed in each proof.
     * We do not force disclosing `issuanceTime` (if want to avoid correlation), but if it's not disclosed, then there is a chance the the proof verification will fail because of key rotations.
     * If `issuanceTime` is not disclosed, then the latest keys will be used.

 ### Referencing Schema and CredDef in Credentials and Proofs